cilium/cilium/Documentation/installation/k8s-install-migration.rst

       kubectl get installations.operator.tigera.io default \
   -o jsonpath='{.spec.calicoNetwork.nodeAddressAutodetectionV4}{"\n"}'

-When installing Cilium on the nodes, Cilium will create a new network interface called ``cilium_host``.
-If Calico decides to use it as its default interface, Calico node routing will start failing.
+If Calico decides to use ``cilium_host`` as its default interface, Calico node routing will start failing.
 For this reason, we want to make sure that Calico ignores the ``cilium_host`` interface.
 Depending on your Tigera Operator settings (for example if you use the ``interface`` or ``skipInterface`` options), you might want to adjust the parameters to ensure ``cilium_host`` is not considered.
 You can set ``firstFound`` to ``false`` and use ``kubernetes: NodeInternalIP`` instead, so Calico uses the node's internal IP as its main interface.